danieledipompeo/desJavaFX/README.md

 ### Who do I talk to? ###

 * I am the unique admin of this repo.
-If you want tell me something, you just have to send me an email to dipompeodaniele@gmail.com
+If you want tell me something, you just have to send me a message